Poltuu/Harpoon/README.md

 The ``DefaultWebHookValidator`` expects the following things:

-- `Id` must be a non default Guid.
-If not, a new `guid` is assigned.
+- `Id` must be a non default ``Guid``.
+If not, a new `Guid` is assigned.
 - `Secret` must be a 64 characters long string.
 If empty, a new string is assigned.
 - `Filters` must be valid, which means:
   - the `WebHook` must contain at least one filter
-  - the ``Trigger`` must match one of the available trigger, obtained by the `IWebHookTriggerProvider`
+  - the ``Trigger`` must match one of the available trigger, obtained by the `IWebHookTriggerProvider`. (see below to allow pattern matching)
-  - if parameters are used, they must match the `OpenApiSchema WebHookTrigger.Template`.
-Type must match, and keys must exist.
+  - if parameters are used, they must match the `OpenApiSchema WebHookTrigger.Template`, which means than keys must exist and that types must match.
 - the `callback` url must be a valid http(s) url.
 If the url contains the `noecho` parameter, the url is not tested.
 If not, the validator will send a `GET` request to the callback with an ``echo`` query parameter, and expect to see the given `echo` returned in the body.

 ### How data protection works on expired keys

 The default `ISecretProtector` will use expired keys if the current key is not the one used to protect the database content.
-If you widh to change this behavior, you need to implement your own `ISecretProtector`, or to change your key expiration policy.
+If you want to change this behavior, you need to implement your own `ISecretProtector`, or to change your key expiration policy.

 ### What's the default way the webhook reference the current user in the database

-To reference which user created them, the `DefaultPrincipalIdGetter` will try to find a string from the `IPrincipal` the following way:
+To reference which user created them, the `DefaultPrincipalIdGetter` will try to find a unique string from the `IPrincipal` the following way:

 - if the principal is a ``ClaimsPrincipal`` with a claim of type `ClaimTypes.Name`, return it
 - if the principal is a ``ClaimsPrincipal`` with a claim of type `ClaimTypes.NameIdentifier`, return it
 - if the principal has a named identity, return it
-- throw if nothing was found
+- throws if nothing was found

 ### How are webhooks registrations matched to an incoming notification

-WebHooks registrations are matched to incoming notifications via two mechanisms:
+WebHooks registrations are matched to incoming notifications via then union of two mechanisms:

 - matching of `TriggerId`
 - matching of `Payload`